-The recent and historical global economic and semiconductor industry downturns negatively affected and could continue to negatively affect our business, results of operations, and financial condition.
-The recent financial turmoil affected the banking system and financial markets resulting in a tightening of the credit markets, disruption in the financial markets and global economy downturn.
-These events contributed to significant slowdowns in the industry in which we operate.
+Periodic global economic and semiconductor industry downturns have negatively affected and could continue to negatively affect our business, results of operations, and financial condition.
+Financial turmoil in the banking system and financial markets has resulted, and may result in the future, in a tightening of the credit markets, disruption in the financial markets and global economy downturn.
+These events may contribute to significant slowdowns in the industry in which we operate.
 Difficulties in obtaining capital and deteriorating market conditions can pose the risk that some of our customers may not be able to obtain necessary financing on reasonable terms, which could result in lower sales for the Company.
 Customers with liquidity issues may lead to additional bad debt expense for the Company.
 For example, Spansion declared bankruptcy in Japan and the U.S. during fiscal 2009; as a result the Company subsequently recorded a \$13.7 million provision for bad debts.
 A recurrence of these conditions may also similarly affect our key suppliers, which could impact their ability to deliver parts and result in delays in deliveries of our products.

 Turmoil in the international financial markets has resulted, and may result in the future, in dramatic currency devaluations, stock market declines, restriction of available credit and general financial weakness.
 In addition, flash, DRAM and other memory device prices have historically declined, and will likely do so again in the future.
 These developments may affect us in several ways.
-We believe that many international semiconductor manufacturers limited their capital spending in calendar 2009 and again in calendar 2011, and that the uncertainty of the semiconductor market may cause some manufacturers in the future to further delay capital spending plans.
+We believe that many international semiconductor manufacturers limited their capital spending in calendar 2009 and again in calendar 2012, and that the uncertainty of the semiconductor market may cause some manufacturers in the future to further delay capital spending plans.
 Economic conditions may also affect the ability of our customers to meet their payment obligations, resulting in cancellations or deferrals of existing orders and limiting additional orders.
 In addition, some governments have subsidized portions of fabrication facility construction, and financial turmoil may reduce these governments' willingness to continue such subsidies.
-Such developments could have a material adverse affect on our business, financial condition and results of operations.
+Such developments could have a material adverse effect on our business, financial condition and results of operations.